 Joy can be found as an au pair through seeing your host children succeed and be the best versions of themselves they can be.
 Have conversations with your host parents about what tasks they would like to see their children accomplish over the coming weeks or months and find activities to help your host children develop these skills in a fun way.
 Whether it be getting themselves dressed, making their bed, clearing the table, doing their own laundry or any other skills, if you make the activity enjoyable your host children will be engaged and thrive.
 That being said, it is also good to show some initiative—you spend a lot of time with your host children and can truly see what they are capable of.
 Helping your host child learn a new life skill which then they are able to surprise their parents with is also a great feeling and one that your host parents will be grateful that you spent the time teaching.

 Try, when possible, to get everyone outside every day.
 Whether it’s a warm day or the snow is falling, dress appropriately and get outside.
 Fresh air does wonders for your host child’s wellbeing and your own mental health.
 It will help put inside stresses into proportion—plus, seeing different things can be a great way for you to have new conversations than the ones you appear to be repeating when you are staring at the same four walls for hours.
 Some days it may be a treasure hunt or an ‘I spy…’ activity.
-Other days, it may be a trip to the library or pet store.
+Other days, it may be a walk around the neighborhood or making mud pies in the back yard.
 Whatever it is, it will give you and the kids the chance to take some deep breaths and recharge in a different environment, making things feel more manageable.

 Ten hours is a long shift—and at times, your host children and you will need a break from one another.
 This doesn’t mean that you can walk away, but rather, you help you host child develop the skills needed to be able to occupy themselves so that you can take a step back and enjoy watching them discover things for themselves.
 It can be a challenge for children to be comfortable playing alone and so it may take some time but helping them get started before stepping out of the action for a few moments and subsequently reintegrating yourself into the game is a great way for your host children to see that they don’t need to rely on you all day.
 Plus, it gives you both the break you need.